 Oswald West State Park has a few hikes that may be worth checking out like hiking the Neahkahnie Mountain Loop (moderately difficult 8 mile lollipop loop), hiking to the Summit Viewpoint (moderate 3 mile roundtrip), or hiking to Short Sand Beach (easy 1.2 mile roundtrip) where you can see a suspension bridge along the way.
 Hug Point State Recreation Site also has great views of the coast.
 Hug Point Hike is an easy

 Ecola State Park near the northern end of Cannon Beach is worth a visit if you have time.
-I would have loved to visit this park and go on a few trails if the day had been just a little bit longer.
+I would have loved to visit this park and hike a few trails if the day had been just a little bit longer.
 Ecola Point, Indian Beach, and Crescent Beach are worth a visit for beautiful views of Cannon Beach and the Haystack Rock.